Abeni18/CNN---Image-Segmentation/README.md

 # Image-Segmentation
-This a image segmentation project using the best deep learning image segmentation architecture
+This animage segmentation project using the best deep learning image segmentation architecture